Women in Comics

 So you can probably see some of my conundrums with this film.
 Of course, there’s tons more to show.
-The movie is riddled with women being hyper-sexualized beyond belief.
+The movie is riddled hyper-sexualized women.

 I am aware that this isn’t the first movie or comic book to do so.
 If you looked at my previous entries I linked at the beginning of this blog, you’ll notice that I’m ragging on Marvel very hard for what they’ve done before.

 And while, sure, the movie art matches how the comic was drawn, by no means did it need to be done this way.
 By no means do the particular camera angles chosen NEED to be there.

 Taking Women Back 50 Years